restic/restic.github.io/user-manual.md

 ## <a name="mount-repository"></a>Mount a repository

-Browsing your backup as a regular filesystem is just as easy, create a mount point and use the following command to serve the repository with FUSE.
+Browsing your backup as a regular filesystem also very easy, create a mount point, such as :/mnt/restic` and use the following command to serve the repository with FUSE.

 {% highlight console %}
 $ mkdir /mnt/restic